 Nobody.
 The bitcoin network has no owner, just like the technology behind email has no owner.
 Instead, bitcoin is controlled by all bitcoin users around the world.

-While developers do work to improve the software, they cannot change the bitcoin protocol.
+While developers do work to improve the software, any changes at all to the base protocol are scrutinised by the most experienced core developers and the whole bitcoin community.
 All bitcoin users are free to choose which software and version they use, and, for bitcoin to function properly, these versions must be compatible.
 Therefore, all users and developers have an incentive to protect the consensus among software.